 Whether you're getting ready for your first marathon or your 20th, having the right marathon running gear can make or break race day.
 Here are six essentials.

-- 5. Nutrition A marathon requires many calories to complete, so bring along your favourite running fuel, whether gels, chews, or real foods.
+- 5. Nutrition.
+A marathon requires many calories to complete, so bring along your favorite running fuel, whether gels, chews, or real foods.
 Check to see how far apart aid stations are and if you'll need to carry your own water bottle to cover the gaps.

 A marathon is a big deal, and your marathon running gear is, too.
 Bring along these six essentials on race day, and the rest is up to you.

 Our writer's advice is intended for informational or general educational purposes only.
 We always encourage you to speak with your physician or healthcare provider before making any adjustments to your running, nutrition, or fitness routines.